wesleyhson/agentic-noise-orchestra/replit.md

 **Last Updated**: October 21, 2025

 ## Recent Changes
+- **October 21, 2025**: Enhanced with voting and expanded vocalizations
+  - Added agentic voting system where all 6 agents vote on who sings next
+  - Expanded phoneme library from 5 to 30+ vocalizations including syllables like "la", "hmm", "wow", etc.
+  - Terminal now displays complete voting process with emoji indicators
+  - Voting results stored in votes.jsonl for tracking
 - **October 21, 2025**: Initial Replit setup
   - Installed Python 3.11 with Flask, gunicorn, numpy, and scipy
   - Fixed template folder path to use standard Flask structure